Ethnic Hair Restoration

 - Schedule your procedure and plan on one week for recovery during which you are functional but may not be socially presentable for several days.

-- If you color your hair regularly, you are recommended to color it 2 to 3 days prior to your procedure.
+- If you color your hair regularly, you are recommended to color it 2 to 3 days before your procedure.
 You will be allowed to recolor it 2 weeks after the procedure.

 - What to expect